aaronpo97/the-biergarten-app/README.md

 The Biergarten App is a web application designed for beer lovers to share their favorite brews and breweries with like-minded people online.

-This application's stack consists of Next.js, Prisma and CockroachDB, and I'm motivated to learn more about these technologies while exploring my passion for beer.
+This application's stack consists of Next.js, Prisma and Vercel Postgres.
+I'm motivated to learn more about these technologies while exploring my passion for beer.

-I've also incorporated different APIs into the application, such as the Cloudinary API for image uploading and the SparkPost API for email services.
+I've also incorporated different APIs into the application, such as the Cloudinary API for image uploading, the SparkPost API for email services as well as Mapbox for geolocation and map data.

 To handle serverless functions (API routes), I use the next-connect package.